vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

      - This is the name of the DAG that comprises your solution.

        This DAG is triggered automatically when you run this container.
+   * - \-\-env  VIPERVIZPORT
+     - This is the port Viperviz is listening.

+       You point your browser to this port.
+See :ref:`Your Solution Dashboard URL`
+   * - \-\-env  SOLUTIONAIRFLOWPORT
+     - This is the port for Airflow in TML solution container.

+       Note: This is provided mainly for debugging and testing purposes
    * - \-\-env  GITUSERNAME
-     - This is your Githib username.
+     - This is your Github username.
    * - \-\-env GITPASSWORD
      - This is the Github Personal Access Token you created.